ovidb/redux-dryer/README.md

   reducers: {
     // the name of the action will become the action type
     setBalance: (state, action: AP<Payloads['SetBalance']>) => {
+      // Even though this looks like we are mutating we are not because
-      // we can update state directly because [Immer](https://github.com/immerjs/immer) is used behind the scene. state.balance = action.payload;
+      // we can update state directly with [Immer](https://github.com/immerjs/immer) state.balance = action.payload;
     },
     depositAmount: (state, action: AP<Payloads['Amount']>) => {